Acratin/figinator/README.md

 ## Installation

 The fastest way to install the figinator is to run the following alias:

 `lua uninstallPackage("figinator") installPackage("https://github.com/demonnic/figinator/releases/latest/download/figinator.mpackage")`

+After that you can stay up to date using the `fig update` alias.
+(Available in 1.2+)

 ## Usage